yackko/fast-dashboard/README.md

-# fast-dashboard

-# {Project Name Placeholder} - A Fyne Dashboard Application
+# fast-dashboard - A Fyne Dashboard Application

 This project is a dashboard application built with Go and the [Fyne](https://fyne.io/) GUI toolkit.
 It was bootstrapped using a Go script designed to generate a basic project structure with customizable tabs.